DISC-PAIN Study

 Below outlines the current progress of the phases of the project.

-Understanding Experience of cancer-related pain.
+Understanding the experience of cancer-related pain.

 Healthcare Professional Experience - Completed.

-Patient & Family member/informal care giver expereince - recruitment open!
+Patient & Family member/informal caregiver experience.

 Identify components of intervention to improve healthcare professionals knowledge, skills and confidence of cancer-related pain.

-Estimated Start Date 2026
+Estimated Start Date September 2026

 How to get involved